duartemoura/Dr.-Claude/README.md

 To run the notebook:

-- Launch your Studio Domain
+- Launch your SageMaker Studio Domain
 - Create JupyterLab space if you don't have one already
 - Start JupyterLab
 - Open the llm_kb_email.ipynb file